 *Do not ignore unusual and/or inappropriate behavior.
 Share specific concerns about behavior with the student.
 The student should be informed that such behavior is distracting and inappropriate.
 Address concerns as quickly as possible; do not wait for behaviors to escalate.

 *Understand your role.
 Make careful observations about concerning behaviors, address those behaviors, and make an appropriate referral.

 *Write detailed notes about the student’s behavior and your concerns.
 These notes can be extremely helpful when a student needs to be referred to another department for assistance.

-*Refer to the Counseling Center.
-If you believe that the student might benefit from professional counseling, refer the student to the Counseling Center (581-3413).
-In an emergency during normal business hours, you may contact the Counseling Center receptionist and request to speak to the staff member on call.
+*Refer to the Counseling Clinic.
+If you believe that the student might benefit from professional counseling, refer the student to the Counseling Clinic (581-3413).
+In an emergency during normal business hours, you may contact the Counseling Clinic receptionist and request to speak to the staff member on call.
 Clearly identify yourself to the receptionist as a faculty or staff member and explain the specific services you are requesting.

 *Additional resources.
-Other offices which may be of help in providing support to staff and students in such situations are: Health Services (Administrative Line: 581-7015) and Student Standards (581-3827).
+Other offices which may be of help in providing support to staff and students in such situations are: Medical Clinic (Administrative Line: 581-7015) and Student Accountability & Support (581-3827).

 *After hours help.
 If you encounter an emergency situation after business hours, you may reach a local crisis counselor by calling 1-866-567-2400.
 As always, University Police may be reached for assistance by dialing 911 or activating a blue emergency phone.